mbish08/EmergencyPrepInventory/README.md

 This application is written in Ruby on Rails for both the back and front end.

-To use, clone repo from Github and run 'rails s' in your terminal
+To use, clone repo from Github, run migrations, then run 'rails s' in your terminal

 License info: This gem is available as open source under the MIT License (https://opensource.org/licenses/MIT)